crodrigoturner/blog/content/work.md

 <h3>Work values</h3>

-My philosophy and values at work are the following:

 1. <b>Win/win/win</b >:  I always aim to find a win for the customer, a win for the company, and a win for myself.
 2. <b>Solutions </b >:   I find solutions, I fix problems.
 3. <b>Communicate early and often</b >:   My stakeholders and collaborators should know what’s going on continuously.